 ensure that water managers have the best science available for decision-making.

-The FWRMC has an Action Plan.
+The FWRMC has a Work Plan.
 The Council periodically holds planning meetings and themed meetings to discuss topics of general interest.
 The Council Chair is a non-voting, advisory position that provides guidance to the Council.
 For more information or to get involved with the Council, contact Council Liasion Carolyn Voyles.

 The FWRMC accomplishes its goals through projects by its workgroups: